dhlee3146/Group-5/README.md

 | Learning Process | Teaching-Learning |
 |---------------------------------------|
 | Introduction |
-|💡Greetings
+💡Greetings
--Hello, Everyone
+Hello, Everyone

--How are you today?|
+How are you today?|

 💡Review
--What is your dream?
+What is your dream?

--What is your special plan for the new school life?
+What is your special plan for the new school life?

--Do you have any activities you would like to suggest to your friend in school?
+Do you have any activities you would like to suggest to your friend in school?

--Then, what would you ask in that situation?
+Then, what would you ask in that situation?

 💡Stating the aims of the lesson
 -Today, we’re going to illustrate the vocabulary of meaning.Greetings